Chapters | Links |

 94 #62

 Tibetan bamboo pit viper coiled and camouflaged on a broad leaf.
-The porters call them “Nagas.”
+The porters call these vipers “Nagas.”

 94 #63